 So let’s get this out of the way now: if you’re on a tight budget, look to Miami Lakes, North Miami, or Little Havana.
-If cost is no object, look to Bal Harbour, Miami Beach, or Key Biscayne.
+If cost is no object, look to Brickell, Miami Beach, or Key Biscayne.

 We all want to live near people who are in similar seasons of their lives (students want to live by other students, older persons want to live by older persons, etc.), and the website Esri.com does an amazing job breaking down city demographics by zip code with their ziptapestry tool.

-Okay, now that you’ve found the perfect neighborhood, you need to make sure it’s close enough to where you work and play so you aren’t wasting all your time commuting.
+Okay, now that you’ve found the best neighborhoods for you, you need to make sure it’s close enough to where you work and play so you aren’t wasting all your time commuting.
 Think through your transportation costs before moving to Miami.
 You may want to check out a cost of living calculator for the area, so you can get some hard figures to work with while you’re budgeting for moving to Miami.